JanNawa/MySQL_test/README.md

-# Project Title
+# MySQL Practice Code

-MySQL practice code
+The code for practicing MySQL.

 ## Description